langchain-ai/langchain/docs/index.rst

 Additional collection of resources we think may be useful as you develop your application!

+- `LangChain Hub <./langchainhub.html>`_: Overview of the LangChain Hub, a place to share and explore other prompts, chains, and agents.

 - `Glossary <./glossary.html>`_: A glossary of all related terms, papers, methods, etc. Whether implemented in LangChain or not!

 - `Gallery <./gallery.html>`_: A collection of our favorite projects that use LangChain.
 Useful for finding inspiration or seeing how things were done in other applications.